19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 Typical Costs

-Accommodation can be pricey in general in Alaska and Fairbanks is no exception.
-In the thick of winter aka our coldest months, hostels and accommodations are super affordable.
+Accommodation can be pricey in Alaska, and Fairbanks is no exception.
+However, in the thick of winter, our coldest months, hostels, and accommodations are super affordable.

 Where to stay in Fairbanks, Alaska